 For the corporation, there must be at least two shareholders.
 A minimum investment requirement is 1 million leva, and a public subscription requirement is 5 million leva.
 The business is accountable for its possessions and to its creditors.

 A minimum of two partners are needed to form a partnership company.
 Liabilities are joint and several, and a capital requirement of 2 BGN is necessary.

 A minimum of two members are required to form a limited partnership company: a sponsor and a partner.
-There is no minimum capital requirement, and joint and several liability applies to partners.
+No minimum capital requirement exists, and joint and several liabilities apply to partners.
 Sponsors’ obligations are restricted to the contributions made.